 It can take less time to establish a VantageScore than a FICO score; VantageScore can produce a score within a month or two of a consumer opening a credit account.
 FICO scores require six months of credit history.

 If you’re looking to track your score for credit-building purposes, a VantageScore will work as well as a FICO.

 You can get a free VantageScore report from AnnualCreditReport.com.
 Most major credit card issuers (CreditWise by Capital One, Credit Karma, Discover’s Credit Scorecard, etc.) also provide a credit report.
 Or you can request it from the credit bureaus.

 Your credit score helps lenders judge your risk of default, predict the chance that you’ll make overdue payments, and is usually used to determine interest rates.

-If you have bad credit, lenders will assume that lending you money is riskier, and therefore will either turn you down outright or charge you higher interest rates.
+If you have bad credit, lenders will assume that lending you money is riskier, turning you down outright or charging you higher interest rates.

 Until you haven’t yet established credit, lenders might decline your loan applications because you’re an unknown risk.

 It’s best to establish at least a minimal credit history to prepare you for major life events.
 For example, your creditworthiness will matter when you need to: